Overview

 Crusader Hull

-Networking with other RoboBoat teams, we decided on procuring an off the shelf water pump from Amazon.
-Coupled with a nozzle to accelerate the water we are able to perform the Water Delivery task 2 feet away from the Orange Vessels.
-The pump extracts water from the lake at the competition venue.
+By collaborating with other RoboBoat teams, we decided on procuring an off-the-shelf water pump from Amazon which would extract water from the lake at the competition venue.
+Coupled with a nozzle to accelerate the water, we are able to perform the Water Delivery task 2 feet away from the Orange Vessels.

 Racquetball Launcher